 This is a good TV for use as a PC monitor.
 It has a very low input and is very responsive.
 It supports the most common resolutions without issues and can display proper chroma 4:4:4.
 Motion looks crisp thanks to the very fast response time and the TV is free from the risk of permanent burn-in.
 Unfortunately, the viewing angles are poor and you will notice uniformity issues when you sit up-close.
 If you want to use your TV as a PC monitor, you may want to check out the Samsung TU8300 which performs almost identically, but has a curved screen.

 The Samsung RU8000 is a 2019 mid-range UHD TV.
-It is the replacement of the NU8000 in Samsung's lineup.
-It has similar advanced features found on the higher-end QLEDs like the Samsung Q60R or the Q70R.
+It's the replacement of the NU8000 in Samsung's lineup.
+It has similar advanced features to those found on the higher-end QLEDs like the Samsung Q60R or the Q70R.
 Its direct competitors are other mid-range LED TVs like the Sony X900F, the LG SK9500, or the Vizio P Series Quantum 2019.

 The stand is made of good quality plastic and supports the TV well.
 It's similar to the Samsung Q80R's stand, but the legs are not hollow to serve as cable guides.
 The TV wobbles a little if nudged, but it's nothing serious.

 Footprint of the 55" TV stand: 35.0" x 9.3"